Dylan Wight

 Dylan Wight is an Australian politician who is the current member for the district of Tarneit in the Victorian Legislative Assembly.
 He is a member of the Labor Party and was elected in the 2022 state election, replacing Sarah Connolly, who transferred to the new seat of Laverton.

+Before being elected to Parliament, Wight worked as an organiser at the Australian Manufacturing Workers Union.

 Wight is a member of the Victorian Socialist Left faction in the Labor Party.